 Meeting the Challenges of Mining

-Mining companies that use SmithCo Mine Tipper trailers can haul their materials to the processing facility at a much lower cost than if they used a standard haul truck.
+Mining companies that use SmithCo mine trailers can haul their materials to the processing facility at a much lower cost than if they used a standard haul truck.
 In addition, the cost of developing and maintaining the haul road is greatly reduced.
 Mining regulations dictate that a haul road be four times the width of the largest vehicle using the road.
-The use of SmithCo Mine Tipper trailers reduces this cost because the footprint of our trailers is significantly less than a haul truck.
+The use of SmithCo mine trailers reduces this cost because the footprint of our trailers is significantly less than a haul truck.
 Our mine trailers make opening satellite mines more feasible for this reason.

 Building Custom Solutions

 One example of how we create custom mine trailer solutions is our work with Baffinland Iron Mines (BIM).
-BIM mines high-grade iron ore on Baffin Island above the arctic circle and has well over 100 of SmithCo’s Mine Tipper trailers on the job.
+BIM mines high-grade iron ore on Baffin Island above the arctic circle—where temperatures can dip to -55 degrees Celsius below zero.
+BIM has well over 100 of SmithCo’s Mine Tipper trailers on the job.
 Before the company began its work, no other organization had attempted to mine so far north.

 SmithCo mine trailers are changing the way that mines operate by providing custom solutions that simply can’t be achieved with traditional haul trucks.
-With superior stability, faster cycle times and easier unloading, side dumps trailers are an ideal choice for hauling nearly any material.
 Interested in seeing how we could design a custom mine trailer for your needs?
 Get in touch, and let’s get to work.